WissamSawah/job-opertinity-task/client/README.md

 ### Assets

 All static assets reside in the `src/assets` folder.
-Audio files are placed in `src/assets/audio`.
-Video files are placed in `src/assets/video`.
 Image files are placed in `src/assets/img`.